 For the TOEFL, applicants must score at least 100.
 In addition, on the individual sections applicants must score at least:

 Applicants who take the IELTS must score a minimum of 7.0.
 In addition, on the individual sections, the applicant must score at least:

 - Speaking: 6.5

 International applicants admitted to graduate study will be issued student visas where appropriate.
-Foreign students should not leave their home country before obtaining an official offer of admission from the Dean for Graduate Studies.
+Foreign students should not leave their home country before obtaining an official offer of admission from the dean of graduate studies.

 U.S. Citizenship and Immigration Services

 It is important to note that, in many cases, an exchange visitor must leave the U.S. at the conclusion of the program, may not change visa status, and may not be eligible for any other visa until a two-year home country residency has been completed.

 For further information concerning visas, please consult with the U.S. Consulate in your country.